 All PI-eligible UTRGV faculty/staff interested in submitting a proposal to the Limited Submission opportunity must submit the internal pre-proposal via Submittable platform (using single PDF document) by the deadline.
 Please see OSP Handbook, page 8, for PI eligibility details.
 Internal pre-proposals must comply with all instructions and address the NIH review criteria referenced in this announcement.

-Maximum Number of Applications Allowed Per Organization: Only one application per institution is allowed.
+Maximum Number of Applications Allowed Per Organization: Only one application per institution (normally identified by having a unique identifier (UEI) number or NIH IPF number) is allowed.

 Documents Needed for the Preproposals: